PortableStudios/easey/template/next-ts-chakra-ui/README.md

 import theme from '@/theme/_generated';
 ```

+If the Figma project includes layout grid styles, the script will also generate a
+`grids.ts` file which will contain "grid config" objects corresponding to each style.
+These configs can be used with our [chakra-flexboxgrid](https://github.com/PortableStudios/chakra-flexboxgrid) library.

 ## Code Generation

 [Plop](https://plopjs.com/) is included in this project to allow us to quickly generate code.